tomhendra/dotfiles/README.md

 # Credit

-The following very smart folks are to thank for these dotfiles...
+These dotfiles have been created with snippets from others I have discovered.
+The following very smart folks are to thank.

 - Kent C Dodds
 - Dries Vints